 — Effective optimal doses with more effective results —

 Allergy injection therapy offers a way to “turn off” allergies.
-After receiving monthly desensitization injections for at least 3 years, patients have much fewer allergy symptoms requiring none or much less medications.
+After receiving monthly desensitization injections for at least 3 years, patients have much fewer allergy symptoms requiring none or much fewer medications.
 This effect persists for many years after stopping the injections.
 This greatly improves the quality of life.
 Many patients prefer this treatment instead of relying on daily medications for many years or decades.

-In the past few years, the optimal doses of the allergy injections (Allergy shots, or allergen immunotherapy) for many allergens are known, like grass pollens, dust mites and cats.
+In the past few years, the optimal doses of the allergy injections (Allergy shots, or allergen immunotherapy) for many allergens are known, like grass pollen, dust mites and cats.
 The optimal doses are generally much higher than the doses allergists used in the past.
 With the optimal doses, allergy injections are more effective.

 We are using these optimal doses in the injection therapy.

 We also now know not to mix certain allergy extracts together, like mixing molds and grasses.
 Molds contain enzymes that would destroy the grass and other allergens and make the allergy injection therapy to grasses and other allergens less effective.

 We also offer desensitization with sublingual liquid extracts.
 All allergens available for allergy injections also can be mixed and place under the tongue once a day to desensitize the allergies.
 It works similar to allergy injection therapy.
 The sublingual liquid extract treatment is nearly as effective as allergy injections; it offers the advantage of the convenience of treatment at home and much less concern for treatment reactions.
 One major drawback is that most insurance companies do not pay for the treatment, as it is considered off-label use.

 Another kind of allergy treatment is using sublingual tablets one tablet a day under the tongue, similar to sublingual liquid.
 This is available only for grass allergens.